alexyuoouy/stm32-cmake/README.md

 A simple stm32 cmake project template.
 * ## Main process
-  * set compiler path and flags.
+  * Set compiler path and flags.
-  * set stm32 chip type.
+  * Set stm32 chip type.
-  * set buid type (Debug/Release).
+  * Set buid type (Debug/Release).
-  * set include directories path.
+  * Set include directories path.
-  * find all source file and filter out unnessary file.
+  * Find all source file and filter out unnessary file.
-  * complie and link.
+  * Complie and link.
-  * postbuild command.
+  * Postbuild command.

 * ## How to use
   * Create "src" directory in stm32-cmake, amd put your project in "src".